adinashby/ProgrammingInScienceWinter2026/README.md

-# Programming in Science - Fall 2025 - Vanier
+# Programming in Science - Winter 2026 - Vanier

-This repository contains materials for Programming in Science course Fall 2025.
+This repository contains materials for Programming in Science course Winter 2026 (intersession).